10 Tips To Negotiate Your Rate Like A Pro

 Setlife: A Guide To Getting A… is a must-have guide designed to prepare you for what happens on a typical day on a film set.
 Matt Webb’s no-fuss, practical tips are essential reading for anyone chasing a career in the film industry.
 The book is available for $25 from Amazon.

-If you liked 10 Tips To Negotiate Your Rate Like A Pro, take a look at this:
+If you liked 10 Tips To Negotiate Your Rate Like A Pro, then you’ll love:

 I welcome thoughts and remarks on ANY of the content above in the comments section below…